stevieb9/tesla-charge/README.md

 #### IP Security

-To enable IP security, set `secure_ip` to `1` in the `system` section of the configuration file, and add the allowed IP addresses to the `allowed_ips` array in the same section of the file.
+To enable IP security, set `secure_ip` to `1` in the `system` section of the configuration file, and add the allowed IP address blocks to the `allowed_ips` array in the same section of the file.

-Currently, only individual IP addresses can be added.
-Eventually, I'll add the ability to enter full prefixes/netblocks.
+The IP address entries must have a prefix attached.
+Example: `192.168.1.0/24`.

 #### API Token Security